LIS Technologies Inc. Appoints Subject Matter Expert John Olvera as its Integrated Safety Analysis Manager

 Figure 1 - LIS Technologies Inc. Appoint John Olvera as its Integrated Safety Analysis Manager.

-Mr. Olvera holds a B.S. in Nuclear Engineering from Northwestern University and an M.S. in Nuclear Engineering from the University of Tennessee, where he also completed the coursework requirements and research project, NUREG/GR-0015, Bulk Temperature Measurement in Thermally Striped Pipe Flows, towards a PhD in nuclear engineering.
+Mr. Olvera holds a B.S. in Nuclear Engineering from Northwestern University and an M.S. in Nuclear Engineering from the University of Tennessee, where he also completed the coursework requirements and research project towards a PhD in nuclear engineering.
 He maintains an active membership in the American Nuclear Society and previously held professional engineering licenses in the States of Michigan, Virginia, and Texas (now inactive).

 “I’m pleased to welcome John to our team as Integrated Safety Analysis Manager,” said Christo Liebenberg, President and Co-Founder of LIS Technologies, Inc. “With his decades of experience in nuclear safety and regulatory analysis, John brings invaluable expertise that will strengthen our commitment to safety and help accelerate the commercialization of our CRISLA technology.
 His leadership will support our mission to deliver secure, innovative solutions for the U.S. nuclear fuel supply chain.
 Welcome John!”